 4 questions to ask before choosing Digital Right to Work Checks and an IDSP

 Following an update to Right to Work guidance on 6th April, the Home Office have launched a new digital Scheme – a permanent option for remote recruitment of applicable candidates (Find out more here).
 As a leading IDSP, we’ve been speaking to hundreds of companies over the last few weeks, helping them to explore their options for Right to Work checks moving forwards, including the option of online RtW checks.
 How do you decide what’s right for you and your employees?
-We’ve put together a few questions which should help you to start defining your process between now and 1st October:
+We’ve put together a few questions which should help you to start defining your process.

 1) What’s the typical demographic of your employee base?

 Profile the ‘typical’ make up of your employee base.
 It’s essential to make Right to Work checks on all employees but if the majority of your candidates are UK / Irish passport holders or hold an eVisa, online checks are an efficient and straightforward way to carry out RtW checks without the need to see an original document.
 Of course, if you’re recruiting employees from around the world who don’t fall into these categories, digital checks can’t apply to them, you will have to see original documents for those applicants.

 Will most of your recruitment be carried out remotely or does your organisation plan to meet new recruits face to face?
 Since March 2020, many organisations have taken the option of remote recruitment using the Covid-adjusted processes.
 However, from 1st October 2022, the remote option based on a copy document and video call is no longer acceptable.
 Instead, from 6th April for eligible applicants you can choose to move to remote recruitment using an Identity Service Provider (IDSP) or the Home Office checking service.
 If you’re planning to go back to meeting candidates face to face, the digital Scheme won’t apply.

 3) How many people do you recruit and across how many sites?